Techniques

 Road bikers

-Just give me some food Some of us have been there, (I know I have) just finished with a long ride, raiding the pantry, refrigerator, anything to satisfy that deep hunger caused from an extended stretch in the saddle.
-While it is no doubt important to refuel our bodies after a long ride, some foods
+Some of us have been there, (I know I have) just finished with a long ride, raiding the pantry, refrigerator, anything to satisfy that deep hunger caused by an extended stretch in the saddle.
+While it is no doubt important to refuel our bodies after a long ride, some foods are better than others at

 Bike in the sunset